ChemGuy1611/SM2-Modding/README.md

 **Steps:**
 1. Look through the pak files and find something you want to change.
-Easiest would be a value like a RGB color or some other numerical value.
+The easiest would be a value like a RGB color or some other numerical value.
 2. Extract the pak file with WinRAR or 7-zip to get the loose files.
 3. Edit the file(s) with the changes you want in a text editor.
 4. Check the byte size of the file by right-clicking on it and selecting "Properties".
 If you added or removed characters when making your edits, the file needs to be balanced out to reach the same final byte count.